Nafees10/navm/spec/syntax.md

 # NaVM syntax

-_Note that you **don't** necessarily need to use this syntax to execute byte code using NaVM.
-You can programmatically construct programs as the `NaFunction` struct._
+_Note that you don't need to use this syntax to execute byte code using NaVM.
+You can programmatically construct programs as the `NaBytecode` struct._

 ## Comments
 Anything following a `#` (including the `#`) are considered comments and are ignored: